 However, these recorded lectures come with no guarantee of availability or ability or suitability - they are provided on the same basis as for consortium members of MAGIC.

-Please address any complaints in the first instance in the first instance to the MAGIC Administrator, Sam Blackburn
+Please address any complaints in the first instance in the first instance to the MAGIC Project Coordinator, Sam Blackburn